If you ask most people what they fear the most, they won’t say “death” — they’ll tell you “public speaking.” After that? Taking a math exam.

 People have a bad relationship with math.
 It often mystifies them to the point of ignorance.
 What’s worse is that they take pride in their arithmetic inabilities; they consider it a charming quirk and a talking-point.
 But this shouldn’t be the case.

 Mathematics surrounds us in daily life.
 It’s the driving motion in physics, technology, and finance.
 It’s something completely unavoidable and attempting to do so is futile.
+The base should be set right from early grades with the help of multiplication chart.

 For those of you that have a deathly fear of mathematics, this is a guide on how to improve math skills: